daily-co/daily-python/docs/src/index.rst

 * Generative AI for video content.
 * Process audio with a Speech-To-Text platform.
 * Send audio coming from a Text-To-Speech platform.
+* Send video to third-party services for processing.

 .. note::